daniaokuye/winnerineast.github.io/README.md

 ## <a name="MachineLearning">Machine Learning</a>
 - [Alink](https://github.com/winnerineast/Alink): Alink is the Machine Learning algorithm platform based on Flink, developed by the PAI team of Alibaba computing platform.
 - [autokeras](https://github.com/winnerineast/autokeras): Auto-Keras is an open source software library for automated machine learning (AutoML).
+- [automl](https://github.com/winnerineast/auto_ml): Automated machine learning for production and analytics.
 - [auto sklearn](https://github.com/winnerineast/auto-sklearn):auto-sklearn is an automated machine learning toolkit and a drop-in replacement for a scikit-learn estimator.
 - [Invoice Process Automation](https://github.com/winnerineast/automation-repo): Process automation with Machine Learning.
 - [leecode](https://github.com/winnerineast/leetcode): Collection of Leecode websites.
 - [Machine Learning in Numpy](https://github.com/winnerineast/numpy-ml):Ever wish you had an inefficient but somewhat legible collection of machine learning algorithms implemented exclusively in numpy?
 No?
+- [TransMogrifAI](https://github.com/winnerineast/TransmogrifAI): TransmogrifAI (pronounced trăns-mŏgˈrə-fī) is an AutoML library written in Scala that runs on top of Spark.
+It was developed with a focus on accelerating machine learning developer productivity through machine learning automation, and an API that enforces compile-time type-safety, modularity, and reuse.
+Through automation, it achieves accuracies close to hand-tuned models with almost 100x reduction in time.
 - [xgboost](https://github.com/winnerineast/xgboost):XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
 The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples.

 ## <a name="MobileOSProgramming">Mobile OS Programming</a>